 Read on to learn how to create butterfly art for your home…

 Looking for more art projects to paint?
 Learn how to paint an abstract acrylic painting, how paint a self portrait using gouache, how to paint watercolour pebbles or add some colour to your home with a watercolour cactus painting.
+We’ve also put together a collection of easy watercolour painting ideas to inspire you.

 You Will Need